-The subject property has been largely converted to pasture and has historically as well as presently been utilized as a cattle ranch/farm (Figures 2 and 4).
-The livestock have full access to the existing waters of the United States.
-The property is surrounded by farmland and single family residential.
+The subject property is currently being utilized as a cattle ranch/farm and the livestock have full access to the existing waters of the United States.
+The property is surrounded by farm land and single family residential.
+(Figure 4)

 a.
 Existing Plant Communities